evildmp/arkestra_medic/README.txt

-* set up your virtualenv
+* create and activate your virtualenv

-* git clone git@github.com:evildmp/arkestra_medic.git
+* Clone this project: git clone git@github.com:evildmp/arkestra_medic.git

-* pip install -r arkestra_medic/requirements.txt
+* Install all the packages it needs: pip install -r arkestra_medic/requirements.txt

-* copy and modify the secret settings as required
+* copy and modify the secret settings file as required